schevla/itunes-recovery/README.md

 ----
 Ensure all environmental variables are set correctly in `master.sh` **and** that all files used in the script are located in the right locations before running.
 This involves the audit file from the Scalpel 2.0 script.

+`master.sh` iterates through each entry in the iTunes XML, noting important metadata and recreating the folder structure for each track.
+For each file in the iTunes XML, the script searches through the hexdump files created by `rescalp.sh` for matches - currently based artist, album, and track name.
+If a match is found `master.sh` uses file size to `dd` copy the file and place it in the recreated folder path.
+If the file cannot be found, a placeholder is created instead (.nf extension).

 Known Issues
 ----
 There is currently an issue causing the code to improperly asociate name data and reconstituted files.